« All Posts

 • You are under pressure to cut costs and increase your ranches’ profitability.

-So when is the ideal time to remove performance trace minerals from your beef cattle nutrition program?
+So, when is the ideal time to remove performance trace minerals from your beef cattle nutrition program?
 The answer is simple: never.

-Performance Trace Minerals Prevent Problems and Improve Production, Profits
+The Right Trace Minerals Prevent Problems and Improve Production, Profits

-Once a problem you have been dealing with has been solved on your cow-calf operation, it may be easy to forget the value of performance trace minerals.
+Once a problem you have been dealing with has been solved on your cow/calf operation, it may be easy to forget the value of performance trace minerals.
 For example, a year ago you may have treated 10% of your cows for foot rot but, but with the help of performance trace minerals, you only had to treat 4% this year.
 At this point, it may seem like the problem is manageable and the money spent is an unnecessary addition to your feed costs.

 These essential minerals don’t just solve a problem, they also prevent it from happening in the first place.
 If you pull them out of your cows’ ration, the problem you had solved may reappear after a few months.
 Afterall, the bacteria that causes foot rot is likely still present in the environment on your ranch.